-Another area of potential insights involves the interrelationship between the employment of GHG mitigation alternatives and the volume of traditional sectoral production.
+Another area of potential insights involves the interrelationship between the employment of GHGE mitigation alternatives and the volumes of traditional sectoral production.
 Figures 5 and 6 portray the relationship between total production indices and offset prices over time.

-On the agricultural side, these data show competition between traditional crop production and GHG offset production.
-In particular, the data in figure 5 shows that as the offset price gets larger then agricultural crop production generally decreases.
+On the agricultural side these data show competition between traditional crop production and GHGE offset production.
+In particular, the data in figure 5 shows that as the offset price gets larger, then agricultural crop production generally decreases.
 This occurs because of resource substitution.
-Namely, as prices get larger more and more land is diverted from traditional agricultural crops to biofuels and afforestation.
-While not portrayed here, an index of total livestock production also shows declines although to a smaller extent.
-This leads to Insight 8 -- Employment of agricultural mitigation activities generally involves reductions in production of traditional agricultural products.
-Commodity prices also increase as production falls.
+Namely, as offset prices get larger more and

-On the forestry side the story becomes somewhat more complex as shown in figure 6.
+On the forestry side, the story becomes somewhat more complex as shown in figure 6.
 There one sees short term substitution but longer-term complementarity.
 In the short term, when carbon prices rise one finds that rotation lengths get longer and harvesting is held off reducing forest product supply.
 Afforestation is also occurring.
 Subsequently, in the longer run, both forest carbon and timber volume are accumulating and harvesting begins to occur.
 Such harvesting activity takes into account diminishing sequestration rates and the fact that some carbon will retained post-harvest in lumber and other products.
-This leads to Insight 9: Employment of forestry mitigation activities generally involves short run substitution with traditional production but a longer run complementary relationship arises.
+This leads to Insight 9: Employment of forestry mitigation activities generally involves short run substitution with traditional production, but a longer run complementary relationship arises.

-2.8 Mitigation and co-benefits
+2.8 Mitigation and co-effects

-A number of agricultural mitigation activities not only generate emission reductions or sequestration gains, but also exhibit environmental and economic by product effects.
-Such effects are generally called co-benefits.
-Such co-benefits arise in several arenas.
-For example Schneider (2000) and Plantinga and Wu (2003) show substantial aggregate reductions in erosion when GHG mitigation strategies were employed.
+A number of agricultural mitigation activities not only generate emission reductions or sequestration gains, but also exhibit environmental and economic byproduct effects.
+Such effects are generally called co-benefit or permitting cases where things may have costs, co-effects.
+Such co-effects arise in several arenas.
+For example, Schneider (2000) and Plantinga and Wu (2003) show substantial aggregate reductions in erosion when GHGE mitigation strategies were employed.
 Schneider (2000) shows reductions in phosphorus and nitrogen runoff.
 In turn, Pattanayak et al (2004) show this leads to improvements in regional water quality.
 Others indicate such actions affect species diversity and hunting opportunities (Matthews, O'Connor, and Plantinga (2002), Plantinga and Wu (2003)).

-Economics effects have also been shown in terms of increases in producer income and decreases in governmental income support (Callaway and McCarl(1996), McCarl and Schneider(2001)).
-This occurs since the availability of profitable GHG mitigation alternatives expands producer opportunities to sell goods and in turn income.
+Economics effects have also been shown in terms of increases in producer income and decreases in governmental income support (Callaway and McCarl (1996), McCarl and Schneider (2001)).
+This occurs since the availability of profitable GHGE mitigation alternatives expands producer opportunities to sell goods and in turn income.
 On the other hand, findings indicate a worsening of the foreign trade balance, foreign interest welfare and domestic consumers' welfare.
-This leads to Insight 10: Implementation of forestry and agricultural mitigation activities leads to co-benefits.
+This leads to Insight 10: Implementation of forestry and agricultural mitigation activities leads to co-effects.

-One should also be careful with co-benefits consideration as for example generation of GHG offsets in agriculture when society is operating under a fixed amount of total net allowable emissions implies that additional emissions can occur in the energy sector.
+One should also be careful with co-benefits consideration in studies confined to AF possibilities as for example generation of AF GHGE offsets when society is operating under a fixed amount of total net allowable emissions implies that additional emissions can occur in the energy sector.
 When this allows more coal-fired generation there may be health and other effects due to particulate emissions of NOX and SOX (see discussion in Burtraw et al (2003) and Elbakidze and McCarl (2004)).